 Place a heavy-based pan or Dutch oven on medium to high heat.
 When hot, add the olive oil and brown the meat.

-Add onion and garlic, saute until translucent, and add the tomatoes.
-Stir in the tomato paste.
+Add onion and garlic, saute until translucent and add mushrooms.
+Add the tomatoes and stir in the tomato paste.
 Add the pre-cooked beans along with salt, pepper, and cumin.

 Pour in the beef stock or chicken stock and stir well.
 Make sure there is enough liquid to cover the beans.